 In my experience, reference checking is one of the best ways to determine a good fit for a potential employee or vendor.
 Unfortunately, when I have been asked to provide references as a potential employee or vendor, few have followed up to talk with the reference.
 Of the references who were interviewed, the conversations tended to be short.
 In some cases, the reference checker might have already made their decision and is just going through the motions.
 In other cases, the reference checker might be inexperienced at asking great questions.

 I recommend asking the reference to schedule 15-30 minutes for the meeting.
-If this decision is key to your business, an in person or Skype video interview is best.
+If this decision is key to your business, an in person interview is best and video call is second best.
 If your reference calls are less than 10 minutes, I don't believe you are asking enough questions.
 I recommend asking the same question in different ways.
-Typically I would ask a positive question first, followed up by a negative version of the question.
+Typically I ask a positive question first, followed up by a negative version of the same question.
 I have received great insights by asking the person to stack rack the individual or company against their peers.
+In interviews I ask candidates the name of their supervisor at each job and what their supervisor will say about them when I call their former supervisor.
 By asking follow up questions you are more likely to get to how they really feel.

 I recommend starting the interview with some background on your potential project or job.
 This will help the reference get some context for your conversation and build some rapport.